jhelsby/jlox-notes/sections/2_representing-code.md

     Every operation we want to define on our expressions should implement this interface.
 Note that we use generic types so that these operations can return different types as required.

-* We add an abstract `accept` method to our `Expr` class:
+2. We add an abstract `accept` method to our `Expr` class:
     ```java
     abstract <R> R accept(Visitor<R> visitor);
     ```

   Next, we override this `accept` method in each of our expression subclasses, using the corresponding `visitExpr` method defined above.
 This will allow us to take an operator and apply it to our expression.
-For example:
+Here's what it looks like for `Binary`:

     ```java
     class Binary extends Expr {